Tools Support

 You pay for 3 CBM worth of freight, not 0.5 CBM.

-For most LCL shippers, standard dry containers (20ft or 40ft) are the only option.
-Specialized containers require special arrangements and usually mean FCL, not LCL.
+For most LCL shippers, a standard dry box (20ft or 40ft) is the only real choice.
+Special boxes need special set-up, and that usually means FCL, not LCL.

 Frequently Asked Questions About LCL Containers